cscart/docs/install/moving_to_another_server.rst

 .. important::

     You must have a database on your new server before you proceed.
-Contact your hosting provider or server administrator for database credentials, or :doc:`read CS-Cart installation instructions <index>` to learn how to create databases on various servers.
+Contact your hosting provider or server administrator for database credentials, or :doc:`read the installation instructions <index>` to learn how to create databases on various servers.

 3.1.
 Open **config.local.php** in an FTP client or the file manager of your host’s control panel.